grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 ---
 # Legacy Website Strategy

-After completing the [website inventory](https://digital-audit.grunt.ca/web-servers.html#grunt-s-website-inventory), it is clear that grunt has a number of project websites which are no longer active and/or are at risk of being broken through routine web server upgrades enforced by DreamHost.
+After completing the [website inventory](https://digital-audit.grunt.ca/web-servers.html#grunt-s-website-inventory), it is clear that grunt has a number of project websites that are no longer active and/or are at risk of being broken through routine web server upgrades enforced by DreamHost.

 These project websites are candidates to be archived and/or preserved so that they do not get lost or broken from future web server updates.